autolab-project/autolab/docs/low_level/create_driver.rst

     **Further instrument complexity:**

         Here is a way to modify the ``__init__`` function of the class Driver to deal with the case of a **multi-channel instrument**.
 (Note: some of the lines have been removed from the previous example for clarity.)
-It is further explained bellow:
+It is further explained below:

         .. code-block:: python